LogicalFish/DiscordBot/README.md

 In addition, you should add at least one file example to the IDENTITY_FILES list.

 ## Future Work
-- Continue work on Calendar Module.
 - Add functionality for an Admin User, capable of editing and deleting events that are not his.
-- Improve Error Messages
-- Add additional capability of reacting using emojis.
-- Ensure the Bot runs fine on multiple servers at the same time.